 EBITDA - What is EBITDA?

-EBITDA = EBIT + Depreciation + Amortization
+EBITDA = EBIT + Depreciation + Amortisation

 EBIDTA enables analysts to exclude the impacts of non-operating activities and focus on the outcome of operating decisions.
-Non-operating activities include interest expenses, tax rates, and large non-cash items such as depreciation and amortization.
+Non-operating activities include interest expenses, tax rates, and large non-cash items such as depreciation and amortisation.

 By removing the non-operating effects, EBITDA gives investors the ability to focus on the profitability of their operations.
 This type of analysis is particularly important when comparing similar companies across a single industry for example.